jasmandeep15/Good-Food/README.md

 ## Installation

--getEstablishments and Spinners by Brittany:
+-GetEstablishments and Spinners by Brittany:

 -JavaScript Functions by Eric:

--openModal and BulmaCard Designs by Aliyah:
+-OpenModal and BulmaCard Designs by Aliyah:

-Layout and Desing by Annemarie:
+-Layout and Desing by Annemarie:

 ## API References